dygufa/react-text-to-input/README.md

 # react-text-to-input
 [![npm version](https://img.shields.io/npm/v/react-text-to-input.svg?style=flat-square)](https://www.npmjs.com/package/react-text-to-input)

-React component that switches between a "text view" and an "input view".
+React component that switches between a "text view" and an "input view" after a click.

 ## How to use